thanif/Skin-Classification-using-Keras-and-Tensorflow/README.md

 Training accuracy of 0.992% while test accuracy of 0.859% has been achieved without using data augmentation while employing the same model which had provided 0.89% test accuracy on Cats and Dogs dataset.
-The model uti- lizes 1651 training examples while 354 for validation and 357 for test purposes and the results are achieved after training for 3200 epochs using categorical crossentropy as loss and accuracy as the metric with 5 convolution
+The model utilizes 1651 training examples while 354 for validation and 357 for test purposes and the results are achieved after training for 3200 epochs using categorical crossentropy as loss and accuracy as the metric with 5 convolution